Finite Strain Homogenization Using a Reduced Basis and Efficient Sampling: Sampling

 For the space of unimodular s.p.d. matrices representing $\widehat{\olfU}\in\widehat{\ol{\cU}}$, basic results of Lie group theory can be exploited.
 We restrict to stating well-known facts that are necessary at this point.
 For more details, the interested reader is referred to standard text books, such as \cite{faraut2008}. \begin{corollary} Let

 be the \emph{manifold} of unimodular s.p.d. matrices.
 The matrix exponential maps the tangent space bijectively onto the manifold,

-\end{corollary} The proof of this statement is standard, e.g. by means of the eigenvalue decomposition, and does not necessitate the reference to the abstract setting of Lie groups.
+\end{corollary} The proof of this statement is standard, e.g., by means of the eigenvalue decomposition, and does not necessitate the reference to the abstract setting of Lie groups.
 In fact, all of the following arguments could be given without the notion of tangent spaces and manifolds.
 However, this notion is a fundamental concept in nonlinear mechanics.
-For a very descriptive and comprehensive work on this topic, the reader is refered to~\cite{Neff2016}.
-We choose to build upon this concept, as it comes along with vivid interpretations of the function spaces $\ol\cU$ and $\widehat{\ol U}$.
+For a very descriptive and comprehensive work on this topic, the reader is referred to \cite{Neff2016}.
+We choose to build upon this concept, as it comes along with vivid interpretations of the function spaces $\ol\cU$ and $\widehat{\ol \cU}$.

-The set $\rm SymSL_+$ is the set of matrix representations of $\widehat{\olfU}\in\widehat{\ol{\cU}}$.
-Notably, the tangent space $\rm{symsl}$ is linear.
-Hence, by virtue of the matrix exponential, the sampling of the nonlinear manifild $\widehat{\ol{\cU}}$ can be reduced to the sampling of a linear space.
+The set $\rm SymSL_+$ is the set of matrix representations of the stretch tensors $\widehat{\olfU}\in\widehat{\ol{\cU}}$.
+The tangent space $\rm{symsl}$ is the set of \emph{Hencky strains}, which is linear.
+Hence, by virtue of the matrix exponential, the sampling of the nonlinear manifold $\widehat{\ol{\cU}}$ can be reduced to the sampling of a linear space.
 Moreover, the restrictions of symmetry and zero trace render the tangent space five-dimensional.
-This property is by definition shared with the manifold $\rm SymSL_+$.
+This property is, by definition, shared with the manifold $\rm SymSL_+$.

 The two-dimensional case is now addressed for the sake of visualization.
 In this setting, the nonlinearity of the manifold and the structure of the sampling set $\ol\cU$ can be illustrated figuratively.
 With the subscript (2) denoting two-dimensional quantities, a basis of the tangent space is given by